vaidehi3112/HEART-Score-for-Major-Cardiac-Events/README.md

 To use the HEART Score Calculator, follow these steps:

 1. Access the web application through the provided URL or by running the application locally.
 2. Fill in the required parameters, including History, ECG, Age, Risk Factors, and Troponin level.
+3. Click the "Calculate" button to compute the HEART Score.

-3. The calculated HEART Score and its risk classification will be displayed on the screen.
+4. The calculated HEART Score and its risk classification will be displayed on the screen.

-4. Based on the risk classification, healthcare professionals can make informed decisions about further diagnostic tests or patient management.
+5. Based on the risk classification, healthcare professionals can make informed decisions about further diagnostic tests or patient management.